Less-Toxic Home and Garden Products

 - Pyrethroids can remain in the water column for weeks at a time, potentially impacting the local fish populations.

-Folsom Hazmat disposed over 7,700 lbs. of residential poisons in FY 07/08.
+Folsom Hazmat disposes of thousands of pounds of residential poisons every year.
 Poisons are some of the most expensive household hazardous wastes to dispose of and they cannot be recycled.
 They are disposed by a process of destructive incineration.
 Using less-toxic products likely means that Folsom Hazmat will have less waste poisons to pick up.
 Note: Completely empty product containers can be placed in your blue recycling cart.

 «Ant Baits: “Baits are insecticides mixed with materials that attract worker ants looking for food.
 They are a key tool for managing ants and the only type of insecticide recommended in most situations.
 Ants are attracted to the bait and recruit other workers to it.
 Workers carry small portions of the bait back to the nest where it is transferred mouth-to-mouth to other workers, larvae, and queens and other reproductive forms to kill the entire colony.
 Bait products must be slow-acting so that the foraging ants have time to make their way back to the nest and feed other members of the colony before they are killed.
 When properly used, baits are more effective and safer than sprays.”
 (From UC IPM website: http://www.ipm.ucdavis.edu/GENERAL/urbanpesticideuse.html)